Rugrats (film series)

-The Rugrats film series is a series of animated comedy adventure films based on the popular Nickelodeon animated series, Rugrats, created by Arlene Klasky, Gábor Csupó, and Paul Germain.
+Rugrats is an American animated comedy-adventure film series from the Nickelodeon media franchise of the same name, created by Arlene Klasky, Gábor Csupó, and Paul Germain.
 The three films were released in 1998, 2000, and 2003.
-The first and third films received mixed reviews, while the second received generally positive reviews.
-The series also experienced declining commercial success with each film.
+The first and second films were a commercial success and received generally positive reviews, while the third film was a commercial failure and received unfavorable reviews.

 Films

 The Rugrats Movie (1998)

 The story escalates when Tommy Pickles, is put into difficult situation with the birth of his new brother, Dil, who will not stop crying and is taking all of their parents' attention.
 Lil and Phil, suggest that Dil should be returned to the hospital, though Tommy and Chuckie object.
 They eventually get into the Reptar Wagon take a high-speed ride straight into the deep woods where they get lost.
-Being pursued by a wolf, the babies must find their way home.
+The babies must find their way home in the forest while being pursued by circus monkeys who escaped from a traveling circus.
 Meanwhile, Angelica Pickles sets out to find the babies after they accidentally take her Cynthia doll with them.
 This film guest stars David Spade as Ranger Frank, Whoopi Goldberg as Ranger Margret, and Tim Curry as Rex Pester.

 Rugrats in Paris: The Movie (2000)

 The film focuses on Chuckie Finster as he is on a search for a new mother.
 In this movie, Tommy's father, Stu, is invited to stay in Paris, France to rebuild a robotic Reptar used in a stage musical.
 After convincing from Angelica, Stu's child-hating boss, Coco LaBouche, attempts to marry Chuckie's father, Chas, just to become the head of her company, Chuckie and the other Rugrats must stop her from becoming his mother.
 This film guest stars Susan Sarandon as Coco LaBouche, John Lithgow as Jean-Claude, and Mako Iwamatsu as Mr. Yamaguchi.
-This is Christine Cavanaugh's final film role before her retirement in 2001 and death in 2014.
+This is Christine Cavanaugh's final theatrical film role before her retirement in 2003 and death in 2014.
 The film features a classical version of the Rugrats theme song at the start of the film.